 Central Saint Martins (a constituent college of the University of the Arts London) was formed in 1989 through the amalgamation of St Martins School of Art (founded 1856) and The Central School of Arts & Crafts (founded 1896) and its Museum collections reflect the very different ‘personalities’ of the two schools.

 In 1896 the Technical Education Board of the London County Council gave W R Lethaby the task of building up a collection of ‘teaching examples’ for use by students of their art schools.
 From a graphic design perspective this early collection is important in that it contains manuscripts, incunabula and early printed books.
-Lethaby was the founding Principal of the Central, and when its new building on Southampton Row was completed in 1908 the collection moved there.
+Lethaby was the founding Principal of the Central, and when its new building on Southampton Row was completed in 1908, the collection moved there.

 The Central Lettering Record very much follows on in this very ‘Central School’ tradition of collecting materials for the enhancement of teaching and learning.
 The CLR was originated by then tutor Nicholas Biddulph in 1963 with two main aims – to broaden understanding of letters as forms, and to better delineate the practice of lettering from that of typography.
 At that time the UK was still firmly under the aesthetic spell of one very particular articulation of the Roman capital letterform, the Trajan Roman, which had come to dominate debate and practice.
-The CLR was Biddulph’s counterpoint, through the collecting of images, ‘to show the quality and variety of the Roman achievement.’(1) A set of photographs by typographic writer and historian James Mosley from a recent trip to Rome was the start, with a parallel set of images also housed at the University of Reading.
+The CLR was Biddulph’s counterpoint, through the collecting of images, ‘to show the quality and variety of the Roman achievement.’
+1 A set of photographs by typographic writer and historian James Mosley from a recent trip to Rome was the start, with a parallel set of images also housed at the University of Reading.

 The revival in lettering and calligraphy so inspired by Edward Johnston’s classes at the Central School had by the 1950s and early 1960s begun to give way to the concerns of the Continental modern movement in typography.

-‘Not surprisingly, others, for whom lettering and calligraphy remained an equally relevant foundation for teaching, harboured concerns that in the trend towards typographic dominance in the art schools, lettering and its traditions would be dissipated and forgotten.’(2)
+However, as former CLR Research Fellow Eric Kindel sets out, there were others, ‘For whom lettering and calligraphy remained an equally relevant foundation for teaching’ and who, ‘harboured concerns that in the trend towards typographic dominance in the art schools, lettering and its traditions would be dissipated and forgotten.’
+2

 In 1965 the letterer and historian Nicolete Gray (1911–97) was invited to bring her very individual teaching sensibilities to the Central School and along with them came an expanded agenda for the scope of the CLR.
 Similarly frustrated by the sterility of Trajan monoculture in lettering practice and the aesthetic high-mindedness, which too often endorsed it, her contribution to diversification in terms of useful models for study came through an enthusiasm for the vernacular.
 Having written about vernacular letterforms in the context of public lettering and architectural practice for the Architectural Review since the 1950s she was keen to document lettering on buildings and especially that under threat of demolition).
 Her interest in the vernacular also extended to the typographic with work towards the 1976 re-publishing of her seminal 1938 book Nineteenth Century Ornamented types and title-pages in 1976 adding a significant amount of material from the much over-looked trade catalogues to the CLR.
 Gray’s other significant contribution to the CLR came through her consideration of lettering as art.
-She advocated the expressive potential in letterforms both historical and contemporary, recognizing and championing the unorthodoxy of work from practitioners such as Ralph Beyer, who as a German émigré engaged on a significant commission for Coventry Cathedral was, at first, far from warmly received.(3)
+She advocated the expressive potential in letterforms both historical and contemporary, recognizing and championing the unorthodoxy of work from practitioners such as Ralph Beyer, who as a German émigré engaged on a significant commission for Coventry Cathedral was, at first, far from warmly received.
+3